Asymptotic Representations for Sequential Decisions, Adaptive Experiments, and Batched Bandits

-In this subsection, we illustrate how the asymptotic representation can be used to study power properties of hypothesis tests.
-To keep the notation and analysis simple, we retain the simple two-arm, two-batch setup of Section \ref{sec:experiment}, and further specialize it to the case where the local parameters $h_0$ and $h_1$ are scalar, with the average treatment effect being defined as $\tau = h_1-h_0$.
-We also assume that both batches are of equal size $n$.
-Then we can represent the data from the first batch by a bivariate Gaussian vector
+Using the asymptotic representation, we first study the power of hypothesis tests in adaptive experimental designs.
+To keep the notation and analysis simple, we retain the simple two-arm setup of Section \ref{sec:experiment}, and further specialize it to the case with scalar arm-specific parameters $\beta_0$ and $\beta_1$, where $\tau_n = \beta_1 - \beta_0$.

-where we have written $\sigma_j^2 = \Sigma_j^{-1}$ for notational simplicity.
-The Thompson sampling rule for the second batch is given by: